yogeshchandrasekharuni/fast-agent/README.md

 )
 ```

 Look at the `parallel.py` workflow example for more examples.
-If you don't specify a `fan-in` agent, the `parallel` returns Agent results verbatim.
+If you don't specify a `fan-in` agent, the `parallel` returns the combined Agent results verbatim.

-The Parallel is also useful to ensemble ideas from different LLMs.
+`parallel` is also useful to ensemble ideas from different LLMs.

 ### Evaluator-Optimizer